sir-braz/sir-braz/README.md

-# 👨‍💻 Vinicius - Api Developer 👨‍💻
+# 👨‍💻 Vinicius - Full Stack Developer 👨‍💻

 ## About Me 🌟
 Hello there!
 I'm Vinicius, a dedicated Api Developer with a passion for building cutting-edge software solutions that drive business growth and enhance user experience.
 I thrive in dynamic environments where I can apply my expertise in crafting scalable applications and solving complex technical challenges.